Game Info: Saturday, September 7 vs. Tennessee Smokies: 5:05 PM Doubleheader: Trustmark Park

 9/3: Brooks Wilson transferred to Mississippi from Triple-A Gwinnett

-ABOUT WEDNESDAY NIGHT: The M-Braves and Smokies waited out a 2 hour, 33-minute rain delay before Friday night's doubleheader got underway, and the Smokies dealt their second-straight shutout to the M-Braves 3-0 in game one.
-Game two was postponed due to the start time being after 10:00 pm.
-Ian Mejia (L, 7-7) suffered the loss, allowing three runs on five hits over 4.0 innings, walking four and striking out three.
-The M-Braves bullpen stayed reliable, with Patrick Halligan and Elison Joseph stretching their scoreless innings streak to eight games each.
-Trey Riley added a scoreless frame as well.
-Cal Conley was 2-for-3 with a double, extending his hitting streak to eight games.
-Yolbert Sanchez added a 2-for-3 night at the plate, his 13th multi-hit game over his last 21.
+ABOUT SATURDAY NIGHT: Saturday's doubleheader at Trustmark Park became a celebration of 20 years of Mississippi Braves baseball.
+A season-high crowd of 5,334 took in the sights, sounds, and final Post-Game Fireworks Show in M-Braves history.
+On the field, the Smokies swept the twin bill by winning game one 2-1 and the second contest 1-0.
+The offense took a lot of work to come by again on Saturday, with the M-Braves mustering just one run in the two games.
+Game one starter Lucas Braun dealt a complete game but suffered the loss in the 2-1 Smokies win.
+Braun gave up two runs (one earned) on four hits with four walks and seven strikeouts.
+Cody Milligan had three of Mississippi's four hits in game two, going 3-for-3 with a stolen base, and collected the lone RBI in game one.

-THE PLAYOFF PICTURE: Having gone 13-9 since August 11, the M-Braves are in third place, 5.0 games out of first place in the Southern League's South Division behind Montgomery, and 2.5 games behind Biloxi for the wild card with nine games remaining.
-The 5-1 series win in Biloxi, August 13-18, brought the club from 6.5 back to 2.5 back.
-The M-Braves finish the season on the road in Biloxi, September 15-20 to close the final season in Mississippi.
+THE PLAYOFF PICTURE: Despite having lost five straight games, the M-Braves are 13-11 since August 11 and are in third place, 6.5 games out of first place in the Southern League's South Division behind Montgomery, and 3.0 games back of Biloxi for the Southern League South Division's wildcard with seven to play.

-COUNTIN' ON CAL: Cal Conley is currently on an eight-game hitting streak, which began on September 6, batting .364 with 12 hits, three doubles, and four multi-hit games
+COUNTIN' ON CAL: Cal Conley has a hit in nine of his last ten games since September 6, batting .333 with 13 hits, three doubles, and four multi-hit games

 WINNING AUGUST: Despite starting August 2-7, the M-Braves posted a winning month by going 12-6 over the final 18 games, and finish 14-13 overall.